Part Two: The Traditions

 Bays trained at Great Vow Zen Monastery in Oregon, where she now serves as teacher.
 Her work demonstrates how traditional Buddhist eating practices (the Five Contemplations, awareness of hunger and fullness, eating without distraction) translate directly into therapeutic interventions.
 She teaches patients to distinguish nine types of hunger: eye hunger (visual appeal), nose hunger (smell), mouth hunger (taste), stomach hunger (emptiness), cellular hunger (nutritional need), mind hunger (thoughts about food), heart hunger (emotional eating), and sacred hunger (existential emptiness).15

-This taxonomy, rooted in Buddhist psychology's careful attention to mental states, allows people struggling with food to identify what they actually need, which often is not food at all.
-Heart hunger requires connection, not calories.
+This taxonomy, rooted in Buddhist psychology's careful attention to somatic and mental states, allows people struggling with food to identify what they actually need, which often is not food at all.
+Heart hunger requires connection and nervous system co-regulation, not calories.
 Sacred hunger requires meaning, not meals.
-By bringing precision to experience, Bays helps patients discover what Buddhist practitioners have always known: attention itself is medicine.
+By bringing precision to interoceptive experience, Bays helps patients discover what Buddhist practitioners have always known: attention itself is medicine : and the body that eats with full awareness digests more completely than the body that eats in distraction.

 These American and international centers prove that Buddhist food wisdom is not bound to Asian culture.
-The practices transfer.
-The principles remain.
-Whether eating with oryoki bowls in a California monastery or simple meals in silence at a New England retreat center, the teaching is the same: eat with attention, receive with gratitude, use what you are given for something beyond mere survival.
+The somatic practices transfer.
+The nervous system principles remain : because the autonomic architecture being addressed is universal, not culturally specific.
+Whether eating with oryoki bowls in a California monastery or simple meals in silence at a New England retreat center, the teaching is the same: eat with interoceptive attention, receive with gratitude, allow the body's regulatory intelligence to guide consumption.
+Use what you are given for something beyond mere survival.

 The Seven Teachers in Buddhist Practice